-Military generals in the Trump White house are making a killing, at least in terms of their pension benefits and salaries.
+Military generals working in the Trump White House are making a killing, at least in terms of their pension benefits and salaries.

-Trump thinks that generals and other senior military officers are great at organizing chaotic situations or instilling discipline into errant civilians and others with minimal workplace experience.
+Trump thinks that generals and other senior military officers are great at organizing chaotic situations or instilling discipline into errant civilians and others with minimal work experience.

 A USA Today story found that a four-star officer retiring with 40 years of experience would receive an annual pension of $237,144, according to the Pentagon.
 Base pay for active-duty top officers is $181,501 a year.
 Housing and other allowances can boost their compensation by an additional one-third or about $60,000 per year.